BIGJRA/BIGJRA.github.io/rejuv.md

 to get those out, then let Jolteon hit Exeggutor and Dragonite with 4x effective Hidden Power.
 Qwilfish helped me weaken Lapras and Gliscor finished it, leaving Miltank and Typhlosion to carefully deal with the rest of the team.
-It’s tough, but you can do it.
+It's tough, but you can do it.

-If you succeed, you’ll get the corresponding crest to your starter in the challenge: the *Meganium Crest*, *Typhlosion Crest*, or *Feraligatr Crest*!
-You’ll also get 25 AP Points and your fourth department store stamp!
+If you succeed, you'll get the corresponding crest to your starter in the challenge: the *Meganium Crest*, *Typhlosion Crest*, or *Feraligatr Crest*!
+You'll also get 25 AP Points and your fourth department store stamp!

 On Junction Bridge, push a boulder out of the way - now that we have the Dull Key, open the door here and use a GourmetTreat to get **Litten!**

-Next, head east through Neo Gearen City (I’ll cover this revamped area later!) to Route 2.
+Next, head east through Neo Gearen City (I'll cover this revamped area later!) to Route 2.

 Route 2 (Altered)